-The U.S. Bureau of Labor Statistics estimates there 2.9 million registered nurses across the country, pulling down an average annual salary of $72,180 per year.
-But the number varies greatly depending on where the nurse practices — and so does the cost of living in those places.
+The U.S. Bureau of Labor Statistics (BLS) estimates there are more than 2.9 million registered nurses across the country, pulling down an average annual wage of $75,510 per year.
+But the pay varies greatly depending on where the nurse practices — and so does the cost of living in those places.

-Here’s what nurses earn in the 50 states and the District of Columbia, ranked from lowest to highest.
+Following are the average annual wages of registered nurses in all 50 states and the District of Columbia, according to the latest BLS data, with the states ranked from lowest to highest pay.